Death Notice | 10/10/2018

 By Republic-Times

-A memorial service celebrating Bill’s life was Sept.
-24, at St. Paul United Church of Christ, Floraville, officiated by Bill’s dear friend, Pastor Matt Friz.
+A memorial service was Sept.
+24, at St. Paul United Church of Christ, Floraville, Pastor Matt Friz officiating.

-In lieu of flowers the family requests any donations be made to St. Paul’s UCC, Floraville.

 Republic-Times